3 Bold Marks of Betrayal

 1) The person that betrays their leader is a follower.

-They have usually made a public profession of loyalty and friendship.
-From the surface, the potential betrayer is an excellent asset to the leader’s team (board, council, staff).
-Even the leader knows the individual is gifted and has a measure of charisma.
-After all, there are valid reasons that this follower is in his or her place of service.
+So, yes, genuine betrayal comes from one who has made a public profession of loyalty and friendship.
+They appear to be an asset to the leader’s team (board, council, inner circle, staff).
+Everyone, even the leader who will be betrayed, knows the individual is gifted and has a measure of charisma.
+After all, there are valid reasons that this follower is in their place of service.
 In the end, though, their character betrays their competency.

 But the astute leader with spiritual discernment knows something is amiss in the relationship.
 Even if they don’t clearly perceive what is happening, they sense things are about to go awry.
 Sometimes, the leader has a spouse or other confidante that aids their discernment.